cac3r/htb_machines/TheFrizz/README.md

 ---
 ---
 ### Lesson
+#### Internal DB enumeration
+- When you have a shell on a box and find database credentials, you need _some_ way to talk to the database.
+You have two options — connect _remotely_ from your attack machine, or connect _locally_ from the shell you already have (LotL style).
+And frequently the database is **only listening on localhost** (bound to 127.0.0.1), not exposed to the network — which is actually good security practice.

+Common client binaries:
+- **MySQL / MariaDB** (`mysql` / `mysql.exe`) — extremely common, because it's the default database behind a huge fraction of web apps (the "M" in LAMP/WAMP stacks).
+Gibbon, WordPress, most PHP apps → MySQL.
+You'll see this a lot.
+- **MSSQL (Microsoft SQL Server)** — _the_ one to know for AD/Windows environments, and arguably more OSCP-relevant than MySQL for the AD side.
+Client tools: `sqlcmd`, or you connect with impacket's `mssqlclient.py`.
+MSSQL is huge because `xp_cmdshell` (saw on [EscapeTwo](https://github.com/cac3r/htb_machines/tree/main/escapetwo)) turns DB access into RCE.
+On Windows/AD boxes, MSSQL is often the star.
+- **PostgreSQL** (`psql`) — common with newer/Linux web apps.
+- **SQLite** — file-based, no server; you just read the `.db`/`.sqlite` file directly (sometimes with the `sqlite3` binary).
+Common in smaller apps.

+---
 #### Hashcat

 - `--username`: Used when a hash starts with a username identifier.
 Without it, hashcat thinks the username part is part of the hash to crack.
 It's a _parsing_ instruction for hashcat when it reads your file to crack.
 Alternatively you could just _not_ put the username in the file at all.